Contact Us | Search

 Team members visited Saraygul Village in which is testing plots of non-traditional crops as recommended by the project team (photo courtesy of Dr. Toderich).

-• More than 80 events with over 4900 participants we organized, including international conferences, forums, symposiums, workshops and technical presentations to bring attention to the issues of marginal resources and provide new solutions and innovations for development in the Delta of the Aral Sea.
+• More than 80 events with over 4900 participants were organized, including international conferences, forums, symposiums, workshops and technical presentations to bring attention to the issues of marginal resources and provide new solutions and innovations for development in the Aral Sea Delta.

 • 12 field trips to the upper -and middle and down reaches of the Amu Darya River Basin (Uzbekistan, Tajikistan, Turkmenistan) were organized to collect samples and investigate water quality conditions, as well as to understand the cause of primary soil salinity and high mineralization of some tributaries that lead to land degradation.